edidiesky/Hirehalo/Readme.md

 # HireHalo (Job Board)

-HireHalo is a platform which connects job seekers to wide range of remote job opportunites.
-It also creates rooms for startups to pitch their products and create jobs for their potential candidates, and also find the right talent for the posted jobs.
+HireHalo is a platform that connects job seekers to a wide range of remote job opportunities.
+It also creates room for startups to pitch their products, create jobs for potential candidates, and find the right talent for the posted jobs.
 Hirehalo is all about connecting job seekers to their dream jobs and Opportunities.
-I built Hirehalo with Go, NextJs,MongoDB, and Typescript.
+I built Hirehalo with Go, NextJs, MongoDB, and Typescript.

 ![Project Screenshot](/dashboard.jpeg)